LeoTheCatMeow/Night-of-the-Dead-Updated/README.md

 8.20.2020
 - Demo - I'm Your Father enemy damage reduction rescaled from 15%/30%/45% to 20%/30%/40%.
-- Demo - Time to Die defense multiplier reduced from 8 to 7, energy cost reduced from 25 to 22.
 - Assault - Defensive Plating changed from +2/3/4 armor to +2/3/3 armor, 0/5/10 life, and 0/0/20% life regen amp.
 - Assault - Safeguard maximum stack reduced from 7 to 6, duration increased from 5 to 6.
 - Removed some uncessary behaviors from the detailed behavior bar, added some others.